jwcanaday/News_Server/historical_js_files/README.md

 `https://www.ag.state.mn.us/Office/Communications/_Scripts/pr{year}.js`

 They are retained for backup, future re-parsing, and validation purposes should the public site ever be modified or taken offline.

+**download_js_ago.py** was used to download these files and is retained for future adaptation and use.
+It was run on local terminal command and downloaded locally to a file.